nmvarinder/code-swipe/chapters.md

  - read the cookie inside your profile API and find the logged in user

  - userAuth middleware
- - add the userAuth middle ware in profile API and a new sendConnectionRequest API
+ - add the userAuth middleware in profile API and a new sendConnectionRequest API
  - set the expiry of JWT token and cookies to 5min or something